Scholarships for Geophysics

 Society of Exploration Geophysicists (SEG) Foundation Scholarship Program

-The SEG Foundation offers several scholarships to students majoring in geophysics at any recognized educational institution.
-The amount awarded starts at $500.00; most recipients receive approximately $1,500.00.
+The SEG Foundation offers several scholarships to students planning to major in geophysics, or a closely related field such as geosciences, physics, geology, or earth and environmental sciences, at any recognized educational institution.
+Awards range from $500 to $14,000 per academic year; the average award is generally $2,500.
 The majority of scholarships offered are for one year.
 In some cases, the scholarships are renewable.

 Marathon Oil Corporation/United Negro College Fund UNCF) Corporate Scholars Program

-In addition to the scholarship monies, recipients will have the opportunity to participate in a summer internship program at a Marathon facility.
+In addition to the scholarship monies, recipients will have the opportunity to participate in a 12-week summer internship program at a Marathon facility, earning up to $3,000 in transportation and housing stipends.
 A resume, letter of recommendation from an instructor, and a college transcript are required to apply.

-Several scholarships in the amount of $500.00 each are offered by the NAGT Scholarships for Field Study program.
-These funds can be used by students who are taking part in a field-based course any time of the year, not just in the summer months.
+Several scholarships in the amount of $500 each are offered by the NAGT Scholarships for Field Study program.
+These funds can be used by students who are taking part in an intensive, field-based course any time of the year.
+Through a partnership with the Association of Women Geoscientists (AWG), two additional scholarships are earmarked for females in the field.

-Those individuals who have attained a GPA of at least 3.0 are invited to apply.
-In addition to a completed application form, two letters of recommendation, an official transcript, and a personal essay explaining how participating in the field course will assist with the applicant's educational and career goals are required.
+Applicants need a minimum 3.0 GPA to apply.
+In addition to a completed application form, two letters of recommendation, an official transcript, and a personal essay explaining how participating in the field course will assist with the applicant’s educational and career goals are required.

 University of Houston, Department of Geosciences

 The scholarship funds can be used toward tuition, student fees, books, and supplies.
-Those individuals currently receiving funding under this Program are able to apply for scholarship assistance for subsequent years.
+Recipients are able to apply for scholarship assistance for subsequent years.

 Virginia Polytechnic Institute and State University, Department of Geosciences